Volcanoes and Haciendas (Quilotoa)

 - Comfort and friendly welcome of charming haciendas

-- Ride into the mighty Quilotoa crater lake
+- Ride to the mighty Quilotoa crater lake

 - Ride through the tropical cloud forests whilst acclimatising to the altitude